acganesh/acgan.sh/posts/2016-12-23-prime-counting.md

 $$ \pi(x) + 1 = \pi(\sqrt{x}) + \lfloor x \rfloor - \sum_{p_i \leq \sqrt{x}} \left \lfloor \frac{x}{p_i} \right \rfloor + \sum_{p_i < p_j \leq \sqrt{x}} \left \lfloor \frac{x}{p_i p_j} \right \rfloor - \sum_{p_i < p_j < p_k \leq \sqrt{x}} \left \lfloor \frac{x}{p_i p_j p_k} \right \rfloor + \dots.$$

 It is an improvement over sieving, as it does not require the calculation of all of the primes $\leq x$.
-Still, it is not very computationally efficient, as using it involves the calculation of approximately $\frac{6x(1-\log 2)}{\pi^2}$ terms[^2].
+Still, it is not very computationally efficient, as using it involves the calculation of approximately $\frac{6x(1-\log 2)}{\pi^2}$ terms <label class="margin-toggle sidenote-number"></label><span class="sidenote">
+Lagarias, J. C., V. S. Miller, and A. M. Odlyzko. ["Computing $\pi(x)$: The Meissel-Lehmer Method."](http://www.ams.org/journals/mcom/1985-44-170/S0025-5718-1985-0777285-5/S0025-5718-1985-0777285-5.pdf) *Mathematics of Computation.* 44.170 (1985): 537.
+Web.
+</span>.
 It is nevertheless useful to examine, as it is similar to the Meissel-Lehmer algorithm we will discuss next.

 This formula is a direct consequence of the [inclusion-exclusion principle](https://en.wikipedia.org/wiki/Inclusion%E2%80%93exclusion_principle).
 It uses the observation that the number of primes in $[1, x]$ plus 1 (the quantity on the left of the equation) is equal to the number of integers minus the number of composite numbers in the interval.